- Barnacles are small invertebrates that live inside hard circular or pyramid-like structures made from calcium-carbonate

 Davey, K. (1998).
 A Photographic Guide to Seashore Life of Australia.
 New Holland Publishers Australia Pty Ltd.

 Edger, GJ.
 (2008).
 Australian Marine Life.
 The Plants and Animals of Temperate Waters [2nd Ed].
 New Holland Publishers Australia Pty Ltd.

 Barnacles can resemble limpets as both are round, pyramid-shaped and cream in colour.
 Barnacles can be distinguished from limpets by their shells, which are always made up of multiple plates.
 Limpets always have shells that consist of only one singular plate.
 Limpets are also free moving whereas barnacles are always fixed to a hard surface.
-Honey comb barnacles can be distinguished from other barnacles as they are usually clustered together, with some individuals sharing common walls, resembling honey comb or wasp’s nests.
+Surf barnacles have a distinctive scaly appearance and are found in areas of high wave exposure.

 Did You Know?